goldbarth/SolarSystem/docs/en/README.md

 	UPROPERTY(VisibleAnywhere, BlueprintReadOnly, Category = "Celestial Body")
 	FVector CurrentVelocity;

+	UPROPERTY(EditAnywhere, BlueprintReadWrite, Category = "Debug Options")
+	mutable FLinearColor LineColor;
 ```

 The mass, radius and initial velocity are editable in the blueprint so that we can configure the celestial bodies in the editor.
 The current velocity is read-only, as it changes during the simulation.
+The line color is editable in the blueprint to visualize the orbits of the celestial bodies.
+It is also mutable so that it can be changed in a const function.

 We also need a mesh component to make the celestial body visible in the editor and to enable the physics simulation,
 in which we set the mesh components mass and get the radius of the component.